 The benefits of children interacting with animals

-While the majority of research on human physiological responses to pets has focused on adult populations (e.g., reduced risk of cardiovascular disease), recent research with children appears to show similar trends.
-For example, attachment to pets is associated with lower systolic blood pressure (BP), and even thinking about pets is linked to lower BP, whilst children who live with cats experience a reduction in heart rate after interacting with their pets 5.
+Although most studies of human physiological responses to pets focus on the adult population (eg, reduced risk of cardiovascular disease), recent research seems to show a similar trend in children.
+For example, bonding with a pet has been associated with lower systolic blood pressure (BP), thinking about a pet has been associated with lower BP, and children have been observed to experience a decreased heart rate. heart rate after interacting with your feline pets 5.

-While animal-assisted interactions are fast becoming a common occurrence in hospital settings generally, this is especially true in pediatric palliative care units and oncology settings 6, where parents, children and staff report positive perceptions of the visits.
-Therapy dogs have been shown to decrease pain perception in some pediatric populations, and may speed recovery from anesthesia following surgery 6, and hospitalized children report feeling less distress, worry, fatigue, fear and sadness after visits from a therapy dog.
+While animal-assisted interactions have quickly become commonplace in the general hospital setting, this is particularly true in pediatric oncology and palliative care units 6,where parents, children and staff have indicated that these visits are perceived positively.
+Therapy dogs have been shown to decrease pain perception in some pediatric populations and may speed recovery from anesthesia after surgery 6, In addition, hospitalized children have reported feeling less stress, worry, tiredness, fear and sadness after visits from a therapy dog.